 No, that’s okay.
 I was off the page, he lied.
 Sure.
 I guess, maybe.
 What were you

+thinking of?
 He stared at his own words, treacherously dumped onto the Net before he’d

 had time to think about it.
 His own index finger was apparently channeling